CillianHourican/Synergistic-Networks/README.md

 This GitHub repository contains the code for the paper "Understanding multimorbidity requires sign-disease networks and higher-order interactions, a perspective. " by Cillian Hourican, Geeske Peeters, René Melis, Thomas M. Gill, Marcel Olde Rikkert, Rick Quax.
 [link and doi to be provided]

+The data folder contains data generated from the synthetic model presented in the paper.
+The Construct_network.py script illustrates how such a model can be recreated, while Oinfo.py illustrates how O-information values can be computed from a dataset.
+Note this code only works for discrete variables.

 Network construction requires the jointpdf package (https://bitbucket.org/rquax/jointpdf/src/master/).
 To ease implementation, we have provided some source files from this package.
 Please refer to that package for documentation.